Colony Surf Ltd

 No analysis available

-I looked for explicit owner-occupancy figures like "80% owner occupied" or qualitative phrases such as "majority owner occupied."
-The remarks do not provide any owner-occupancy information, so the percentage remains unknown from the available public remarks.
+I looked for owner-occupancy figures such as "80% owner occupied" or qualitative wording like "mostly owner occupied" or "highly owner occupied."
+The remarks do not provide any occupancy ratio or similar indicator.
+Because there is no explicit evidence, the percentage remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.